 What does a day in the life at Output look like?

 After attempting small talk with my Uber driver, I enter Output ready to conquer the day’s challenges.
 But first I must say hello to the dogs.
 Once Woody and I are all caught up, it’s time to get started.
 I open my laptop, and the communication as a support coordinator begins.
 We usually have the most tickets on Mondays, but this doesn’t slow us down.
 Helping others to use our products really forces us to understand the nuances of each one.
 And that we do!

 Once a week we meet and discuss methods to improve the experience for new customers.
 We are always trying to get better, and having such a small office community means we are constantly talking and sharing new ideas.

 Whenever there is downtime, we have something to do at the office.
 Whether it’s writing music, jamming on the piano, playing ping-pong, or learning how to make new sounds on the modular synths, there’s never a wasted moment.

 What was your starting point in music?

-I began playing piano at the age of five, when my mother put me in both music and pottery classes.
+I began playing piano at the age of five when my mother put me in both music and pottery classes.
 While I did make some gorgeous swamp-green “cups,” it was the piano that really stuck with me.
 After years of playing Haydn and Chopin, I saw Spirited Away and was immediately awestruck by Joe Hisaishi’s score.
-After that, I knew I wanted to write music for film.
+After that, I knew I wanted to write music for films.